Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Spin-bath model

-\emph{Spin-bath model---}The model consists of a single spin linearly interacting with a generic environment.
+The model consists of a single spin linearly interacting with a generic environment.
 The composite $\cal SE$ can be described by the Hamiltonian:

-where $\sigma_z$ is the Pauli operator for the spin, $H_{\mathcal{I},\mathcal{E}}$ act on the environment, and $\lambda$ is a dimensionless coupling strength.
-The self-Hamiltonian of the spin is proportional to $\sigma_z$, and is absorbed into the interaction term.
-This Hamiltonian is relevant for a large class of pure decoherence processes of single-spin systems, and has been investigated in various contexts \cite{Zurek1982-un,Braun2001-el,Cucchietti2005-yh,Zurek2007-ny} including quantum phase transitions \cite{Quan2006-pc}.
+where $\sigma_z$ is the Pauli operator, $H_{\mathcal{I},\mathcal{E}}$ act on the environment, and $\lambda$ is a dimensionless coupling strength.
+This Hamiltonian is relevant for a large class of pure decoherence processes of single-spin systems, and has been investigated in various contexts \cite{Zurek1982-un,Braun2001-el,Cucchietti2005-yh,Zurek2007-ny} including quantum phase transitions \cite{Quan2006-pc,Damski2011-bz}.

 Consider the composite $\cal SE$ that starts as a product: